JoostVanVelthoven/Nullness.Bang/readme.md

 ![Example.](example.png)

+4. **Remove** After the migration is completed, remove the 'Nullness.Bang' package.

-4. **Iterate** on your codebase, addressing CS8602 warnings in new code and gradually improving null handling.
+5. **Iterate** on your codebase, addressing CS8602 warnings in new code and gradually improving null handling.

 ## Join the Nulless.bang Community 🌟